All students work through Student Employment

 Probation and dismissal

 Occasionally, problems arise between supervisors and students.
-When disputes occur, the Student Employment Office urges supervisors and students to have open and candid discussions so that the problem might be resolved quickly.
+When disputes occur, Student Financial Services urges supervisors and students to have open and candid discussions so that the problem might be resolved quickly.

 When a supervisor encounters problems with a student's work performance, the following three steps should be taken: